llxwj/rust_arm_cortex-m_semihosted_hello_world/README.md

 Execution
 ---------
 With the STM32F Discovery Board connected to the host PC via USB, run `openocd.sh` in one terminal session and `gdb.sh` in another terminal session.
-In the GDB session, type type the following to deploy the binary to the board and begin execution:
+In the GDB terminal session, type the following to deploy the binary to the board and begin execution:
 ```
 monitor reset halt
 load